SheepTester/uxdy/scheduleofclasses/README.md

 SU23 and SU18 overlap with spring quarter, unfortunately.
 However, all locations in SU23 are TBA, so it's fine omitting them from this website.

+NOTE: these start/end dates depend on the group, rather than the course.
+Example: S323 EDS 139.
+I'm not sure if unit count depends on section.

 ## When's the earliest summer final and latest lecture?

 Purpose: Finals and lectures may occur on the same day on week 5 Friday in S1 and S2.
 I want to know if they can overlap.